 November 08, 2016

-The Ford Transit Courier is the fourth LCV model in a range that also includes the Ford Transit Connect, the Ford Transit Custom and the full-fat Ford Transit van.
-This is the smallest model in the range, but it’s no tiddler when it comes to cargo capacity with a class-leading load length and a payload of 660kg.
+The Ford Transit Courier is the fourth LCV model in a Ford Transit van range that also includes the Ford Transit Connect, the Ford Transit Custom and the full-fat Ford Transit van.
+This is the smallest new vanin the range, but it’s no tiddler when it comes to cargo capacity with a class-leading load length and a payload of 660kg.
 This improved version gets smarter looks and a redesigned cabin.

 It’s a lucrative strategy too, with the upswing in commercial vehicles sales post-recession.
-Here, we’re looking at the smallest member of the Transit retinue, the Ford Transit Courier.
+Here, we’re looking at the smallest member of the Transit van range, the Ford Transit Courier.

 Although you don’t get any choice when it comes to Ford Transit Courier body styles, you’ll need to come to a decision about the oily bits under the bonnet.
 Meeting the latest Euro 6.2 emissions standards, the updated powertrain line-up in this revised model offers customers the choice of fuel-efficient 75PS 1.5-litre TDCi diesel and a 100PS 1.0-litre EcoBoost petrol unit.
 All vehicles feature Ford’s latest six-speed manual transmission in place of the previous model’s five-speed gearbox, offering improved shift quality, refinement and contributing to better real-world fuel-efficiency.